-1 September 2023 You can access all the information required and apply for a secondary school place online via Sefton's Citizen Portal from this date. www.sefton.gov.uk/startingschool 31 October 2023 National closing date for receipt of secondary applications.
+1 September 2024 You can access all the required information and apply for a secondary school place online via Sefton's Citizen Portal from this date. www.sefton.gov.uk/startingschool 31 October 2024 National closing date for receipt of secondary applications.
 Parents/carers must ensure an application has been submitted by this date.
-8 January 2024 Deadline for receipt of changes to existing applications including confirmed house moves and changes of preference for inclusion on 1 March national offer day. (see page 13 for information about moving to a new home) 1 March 2024 National offer day Parents/carers who applied online can log into the Citizen Portal to view their school place offer.
-Where applicable, emails are also sent to applicants with a school place offer.
-For applicants who did not apply via the Citizen Portal, an offer letter will be posted by Sefton Local Authority on this day.
-From 2 March 2024 Processing begins of any late applications and late changes of preference received on or after 9 January 2024 (in date order of receipt).
-28 March 2024 Deadline for receipt of appeals to be submitted for offers made on national offer day.
-Summer Term 2024 Independent appeal hearings take place.
-All appeals received by 28 March will be heard no later than 17 June.
+10 January 2025 FINAL DATE for receipt of changes to existing applications including confirmed house moves and changes of preference for inclusion on 3 March national offer day.
+No changes can be made to existing applications after this date.
+See page 13 for information about moving to a new home.
+3 March 2025 National offer day Parents/carers who applied online can log into the Citizen Portal to view their school place offer.
+Where applicable, emails containing a school place offer are also sent to applicants.
+For applicants who did not apply via the Citizen Portal, an offer letter will be posted by Sefton local authority on this day.
+From 4 March 2025 Processing begins of any late applications and late changes of preference received on or after 11 January 2025 (in date order of receipt).
+31 March 2025 Deadline for receipt of appeals to be submitted for offers made on national offer day.
+Summer Term 2025 Independent appeal hearings take place.
+All appeals received by 31 March will be heard no later than 18 June.

-\NOTE: If you do not live in Sefton you must apply for a school place through your home local authority even if you wish to name a school within Sefton as a preference.
-See page 14 of this guide for further information.
+NOTE: If you do not live in Sefton you must apply for a school place through your home local authority even if you wish to name a school within Sefton as a preference.
+See page 15 of this guide for further information.

-Coordinated Primary Admissions Scheme
+Coordinated Primary Admissions Scheme - September 2025

-Starting Primary School for the first time (Reception) - September 2024 Important dates to remember
+Starting primary school for the first time (Reception)